Food Affects a Child's Health and Development

 for children, babies and during pregnancy with this informative course.

 This course/module will enable you understand all aspects of childhood nutrition and deal with them.
 It is an ideal course for people working with children in the child care industry.
-It is also a good course for mothers wanting to understand their children’s nutritional needs and learn to cope with them or for self enhancement.
+It is also a good course for mothers wanting to understand their children’s nutritional needs.